 \subsection{Capability-Specific Analysis}

 We further analyze capability-level forgetting across model families, aggregating results over model sizes.
-Figure~\ref{fig:main_results_spider_legal} visualizes these patterns for the legal domain using the forgetting regimes from Section~\ref{sec:captrack_eval_suite}, with one panel per capability group and post-training algorithm and lines denoting model-family averages.
-This view reveals systematic differences in how model families trade off stability across competence, behavior, and execution during post-training.
-Additional results are provided in Appendix~\ref{app:additional-results}.
+Figure~\ref{fig:main_results_spider_legal} visualizes these patterns for the legal domain using the forgetting regimes from Section~\ref{sec:captrack}, with one panel per capability group and post-training algorithm and lines denoting model-family averages.
+This reveals systematic differences in how model families trade off stability across competence, behavior, and execution during post-training.
+For additional results, see Appendix~\ref{app:additional-results}.

-\textbf{CAN – Latent Competence.} Across latent competence, we observe heterogeneous but systematic forgetting beyond factual recall. \textit{Parametric knowledge (C1)} is largely preserved under DPO, whereas IFT induces moderate to major forgetting (e.g., $-4.3\%$ for LLaMA, $-11.3\%$ for Gemma), driven primarily by math and code benchmarks.
+\textbf{CAN – Latent Competence.} Across latent competence, we observe heterogeneous but systematic forgetting. \textit{Parametric knowledge (C1)} is largely preserved under DPO, whereas IFT induces moderate to major forgetting (e.g., $-4.3\%$ for Llama, $-11.3\%$ for Gemma), driven primarily by math and code benchmarks.
 Math performance is particularly sensitive and partially recovers when DPO follows IFT, while code-related effects are less consistent.
-These degradations are concentrated in LLaMA and Gemma models, with Qwen remaining stable.
+These degradations are concentrated in Llama and Gemma models, with Qwen remaining stable.
 Math-related forgetting is most pronounced in small-to-medium models, with no clear size trend for code.

-A similar pattern emerges for \textit{reasoning and problem solving (C2)}: DPO causes only minor forgetting (e.g., $-1.2\%$ LLaMA), while IFT leads to moderate to major drops (e.g., $-8.2\%$ LLaMA) in reasoning score, largely driven by SuperGPQA accuracy.
-Beyond accuracy, IFT also degrades reasoning quality, reducing logical coherence, step consistency, and the number of reasoning steps (e.g., $-13.6\%$ for LLaMA).
-These effects again primarily affect LLaMA and Gemma, with Qwen largely unaffected and no consistent size dependence.
+A similar pattern emerges for \textit{reasoning and problem solving (C2)}: DPO causes only minor forgetting (e.g., $-1.2\%$ Llama), while IFT leads to moderate to major drops (e.g., $-8.2\%$ Llama) in reasoning score, largely driven by SuperGPQA accuracy.
+Beyond accuracy, IFT also degrades reasoning quality, reducing logical coherence, step consistency, and the number of reasoning steps (e.g., $-13.6\%$ for Llama).
+These effects again primarily affect Llama and Gemma, with Qwen largely unaffected and no consistent size dependence.
 In contrast, \textit{contextual comprehension (C3)} and \textit{epistemic faithfulness (C4)} show only minor forgetting across all models and settings.